sjackman/resume/README.md

 I am a PhD candidate in bioinformatics, a first class honours graduate in computer engineering, a computer and electronics enthusiast, an open-source software developer and advocate, an avid traveller, a hiker, a singer, and an experimental cook.
-I have fifteen years of industry and academic experience developing software in C++ and a variety of scripting languages, including nine years developing high-performance distributed and parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
+I have sixteen years of industry and academic experience developing software in C++, Python, and R, including ten years developing high-performance distributed and parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
 I have extensive experience developing portable software for POSIX systems such as Linux and macOS.
 When developing performance-critical software, I understand the hardware from the transistor up.

 ## Education

-#### 2012–present—Bioinformatics PhD Candidate—University of British Columbia
+#### 2012–2019—PhD Bioinformatics—University of British Columbia

 NSERC CGS-M and CGS-D scholarship student in bioinformatics.
 Coursework in bioinformatics, statistics, machine learning, and genetics.